 Make a conscious effort

-Remember earlier, we hypothesized that many fitness resolutions failed because they weren't smart?
+Many fitness resolutions failed because they aren't smart?
 Jami Frazier, Senior Vice President of Operations, makes sure that doesn't happen.
 She makes sure her goals are strategic, measurable, achievable, realistic and time-bound.

 "I set a weekday goal and a weekend goal and increase each week by 500 steps, if possible.
 Knowing that the majority of my day is going to be sitting in meetings, I start early.
 I try to get at least 5,000-6,000 steps in my morning workout, so by the time I leave the house, I'm halfway to my step goal!"